-Many schools find it an appropriate first step to establish a student Listen First chapter.
+Want your school recognized as a Listen First School?
 Find out more information about that process here.

 Research and personal experience alike point to the importance of genuinely listening to students, teachers, parents, and others with a vested interest in education.
 Listen First Project seeks to raise awareness that all voices matter, a vision shared by Listen First Schools.